Edwin Wyndham-Quin, 3rd Earl of Dunraven and Mount-Earl: Marriage

 Secondly, 27 January 1870, to Anne, daughter of Henry Lambert, esq., of Carnagh, Wexford, who, after his death, married Hedworth Jolliffe, 2nd Baron Hylton.

 A portrait of his first wife, who died on 22 November 1866, was painted by Hayter, and engraved by Holl.
 Their son, the fourth earl, under-secretary for the colonies in 1885–1886 and again in 1886–1887, became an active Irish politician and yachtsman.

 There are portraits at Adare Manor of the first Earl of Dunraven by Batoni, and of the third earl and countess by T. Philipps, as well as busts of the first and second earls.

-In 1855, Dunraven purchased "Garinish Island" near Sneem (County Kerry, Republic of Ireland) as a holiday retreat from the Bland family of Derryquin Castle.
-He commissioned the architect James Franklin Fuller (1835-1924) and the building contractor Denis William Murphy (1799-1863, father of William Martin Murphy) with the creation of a house, later called "Garinish Lodge", and a garden on the island.
+In 1855, Dunraven purchased "Garinish Island" near Sneem (County Kerry, Ireland) as a holiday retreat from the Bland family of Derryquin Castle.
+He commissioned the architect James Franklin Fuller (1835–1924) and the building contractor Denis William Murphy (1799–1863, father of William Martin Murphy) with the creation of a house, later called "Garinish Lodge", and a garden on the island.
 His son, the 4th Earl of Dunraven and Mount-Earl, developed the garden from 1900 onward into a subtropical wild garden, which is still in existence.